Holloway Mountain Rock Climbing

 Holloway is used by Appalachian State University's Recreation Management program to teach climbing site facilitation, and is also utilized by several other local schools for outdoor education, so it is possible to run into a group of students while climbing.
 They typically stick to the right side of the rock.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Holloway Mountain:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Holloway Mountain:

 This a nice place to climb, the routes are short but offer a large variaty of climbs close together with easy access from the road and to the top if you dont want to lead any of them.
 The 10a is really good with .10 move after move.